juji-io/docs/docs/why-ai-chatbots.md

 * Do you want your chatbot to bond with your audience through social interactions and handle exceptions gracefully?

-* Do you want your chatbot to learn insights of your audience and use such insights to help them?
+* Do you want your chatbot to learn insights of your audience from a chat and use such insights to help them in the chat?

+* Do you want your chatbot to improve and learn over time?

 If your answer is **`yes`** to **any** of the above questions, you need an AI chatbot.
 Additionally, you can use the above questions to